PetroIvaniuk/llms-tools/README.md

 - [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps

 ## Games
+- [STEVE-1](https://sites.google.com/view/steve-1) - a Generative Model for Text-to-Behavior in Minecraft
+- [Mastering Stratego](https://www.deepmind.com/blog/mastering-stratego-the-classic-game-of-imperfect-information) - DeepNash, an AI agent that learned the game from scratch to a human expert level by playing against itself
 - [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention

 ## Robotics
+- [VIMA](https://vimalabs.github.io/) - General Robot Manipulation with Multimodal Prompts
 - [RT-2](https://www.deepmind.com/blog/rt-2-new-model-translates-vision-and-language-into-action) - a novel vision-language-action (VLA) model that learns from both web and robotics data, and translates this knowledge into generalised instructions for robotic control
 - [Robots That Ask For Help](https://robot-help.github.io/) - a framework for measuring and aligning the uncertainty of LLM-based planners such that they know when they don't know and ask for help when needed
 - [ViNT: A Foundation Model for Visual Navigation](https://visualnav-transformer.github.io/) - a goal-conditioned navigation policy trained on diverse, cross-embodiment training data, and can control many different robots in zero-shot